birbkeks/birbpack/README.md

 5. Open the Minecraft launcher you use and select "Fabric" from the versions menu.

 # Mods that are included in this modpack:
-Total of 82 mods are being used in this modpack.
+Total of 92 mods are being used in this modpack.
 - Allow Portal GUIs
 - Antighost
 - Appleskin
 - Architectury
+- Attack Through Grass
 - Axolotl Buckets
 - Bad Packets
 - Bedrock Waters
 - Better Ping Display
 - Better Recipe Book
+- Better Statistics Screen
 - Better Text Selection
+- Block Meter
 - BetterF3
 - Blur
 - Boat Item View
 - Bobby
 - Bounced
+- Break Free
 - Capes
 - ChatAnimation
 - Clear Void